Resource Specifications for Resource-Manipulating Programs: Evaluation

 \subsection{Verification Time}

-We compared the runtime of the specification written using our methodology, and the alternate version.
+We compared the runtime of specifications written using our methodology, and{ to} the alternate version.
 For each version, we performed five runs, all runs were performed a 10-core Apple M1 Max.
 Our results are presented in Table~\ref{tab:evaluation:time}.
 The verification time for the NFT transfer application is similar for both versions (59.88s vs 57.04s).
-There is a larger difference \wrt{} token transfer application: the specification using resources is 27\% slower (83s vs 65.12s).
-This is most likely due to the overhead of casting between the types used to represent resource amounts and the types representing bank balances in the underlying Viper encoding: changing the specification to instead express balance using Viper's permission amount types (i.e., rational numbers as opposed to integers) eliminates the difference (resulting in timings of 88.74s vs 90.38s respectively).
-As future work, we believe it could be possible to reduce the performance overhead associated with such casts.
+There is a larger difference \wrt{} token transfer application: the specification using resources is 27\% slower (83s vs 65.12s){; overall, the specifications using resources were 35\% slower than those without}.This is most likely due to the overhead of casting between the types used to represent resource amounts and the types representing bank balances in the underlying Viper encoding: changing the specification to instead express balance using Viper's permission amount types (i.e., rational numbers as opposed to integers) eliminates the difference (resulting in timings of 88.74s vs 90.38s respectively){This is most likely due to two reasons.
+Currently, our encoding into Viper requires type-casting between the types used to represent resource amounts (i.e., rational numbers) and other numeric values in the code (e.g. token balances, which are represented using integers).} As future work, we believe it could be possible to{could try to} reduce the performance overhead associated with such casts.

+\zg{Second, in some cases, the postconditions derived from coupling invariants are less efficient to verify compared to specifications that would be written manually.
+In particular, for methods that do not produce or consume any resources, coupling invariants will introduce postconditions in the form of pointwise assertions on the program state, asserting that everything is unchanged.
+In contrast, the hand-written postcondition could potentially be simpler.
+For example, in the case where a map \texttt{balanceMap} type tracks account balanceMap in an application, the postcondition \texttt{balanceMap == old(balanceMap)} introduces less verification overhead than the automatically generated invariant postcondition \texttt{forall(|a: AcctId| balanceMap.get(a) == old(balanceMap.get(a)))}.}